The Python Packaging Hell: Files Everywhere (4 / 7)

 containing everything needed to describe these metadata and commands.

-It’s enough to import it in setup.py
+It’s enough to import it in setup.py, to call the right

 functions, and voilà.